rudsonalves/finances/README.md

 # Commits:

+## 2023/10/27 - version: 1.0.4+36

+This commit brings a series of improvements and optimizations to various parts of the Finances app.
+Changes have been made to reduce the app's load, enhance the user experience, and standardize the dialogues for editing and updating accounts and categories.
+Additionally, there have been layout adjustments and translation corrections.
+As part of this update, the project has also been migrated to the stable Flutter channel.
+Check the detailed changes below:

+* lib/common/constants/themes/icons/material_icons_codes.dart:
+  - removal of various icons to reduce app load.
+* lib/common/widgets/row_of_two_buttons.dart:
+  - now removes focus from the active widget.
+* lib/features/account/account_page.dart:
+  - replacement of the stateful AddAccountDialog with the AddAccountPage.
+* lib/features/account/widgets/add_account_page.dart:
+  - a new dialogue for editing/updating an account.
+It performs the same function as the previous dialogue but follows a cleaner pattern.
+* lib/features/budget/budget_page.dart:
+  - some layout adjustments.
+* lib/features/budget/widget/add_category_page.dart:
+  - a new dialogue for editing/updating a category.
+It performs the same function as the previous dialogue but follows a cleaner pattern.
+* lib/features/budget/widget/dismissible_category.dart:
+  - replacement of the AddCategoryDialog with the AddCategoryPage.
+* lib/features/budget/widget/new_icon_selection.dart:
+  - a new dialogue for selecting icons and colors.
+* lib/features/home_page_view/home_page_view.dart:
+  - application of the new AddCategoryPage and AddAccountPage dialogues.
+* lib/features/transaction/transaction_page.dart:
+  - application of the new AddCategoryPage dialogue.
+* lib/l10n/app_?.arb:
+  - corrections and enhancements of some translations.
+* pubspec.yaml:
+  - adjustments to package versions in the project.
+This was necessary for migrating the project to the Flutter Channel stable.

 ## 2023/10/05 - version: 1.0.2+29

 In this commit, bugs related to the scale of the chart on the statistics page have been resolved.
 Here's a description of the changes: